 The simple answer is that there is no simple answer.
-A settlement that’s fair and reasonable for one case may not be right for your case.
+A settlement that’s fair and reasonable for one case may not be suitable for your case.
 Learn about the factors you should consider before accepting a settlement offer.

 Multiple Factors May Affect Your Settlement Offer